IPGP/webobs/README.md

 ## Installation / upgrading

 To run WebObs you need to install the package which contains a setup script that will set all configuration files.
-Installing WebObs is not a classical make from sources.
-A part of it requires the free Matlab runtime library because package contains some compiled binaries.
+Installing WebObs is not a classical compilation from sources with 'make'.
+A part of it requires the free Matlab runtime library, because package contains some compiled binaries.

+Download the latest package file and runtime at [WebObs page](http://www.ipgp.fr/~beaudu/webobs.html).

 ### A) Installing WebObs \<version\> from its WebObs-\<version\>.tgz